 Transparency in brand-client relations with the highest respect for user privacy.
-Allow your users to decide how you process their data.
+Allow your users to decide how you process and access data.

-Try to respond to the needs of your users as quickly as possible, using modern technologies and tools exploiting the metaverse convergence of the digital and physical worlds.
+Try to respond to the needs of your users as quickly as possible, using emerging technologies and tools exploiting the metaverse convergence of the digital and physical worlds.

 3) User-first approach

 Your product must bring real value to your users and make a positive social impact.
 User-oriented approach, open collaboration, community – keep these keywords in mind.

 Web 3.0 is a technology at the service of wide-ranging social, political and economic change.
 But what does this seemingly abstract change mean for specific business sectors?